sara-nl/ACES-Training/03-processing-tokens.md

 ## Data
 Before we can run a token manually, we need to download some data the token refers to and which will be processed.
 In the actual pipeline the data will be downloaded automatically.

-Run the *wget* command on the shell in the parent directory of the *code* directory.
+Run the *wget* command on the shell inside the "ACES-Training" directory, i.e. the parent directory of "code".

 ```sh
 wget https://ndownloader.figshare.com/files/4851460